 The best way to clean your box when you’re short on time

 So what’s the best way to clean your litter box?
 Mom has tried many products over the years, and has finally come down with a system that works.
 She can clean my litter box in less than five minutes.
 First, she always has two litter boxes that she alternates.
 While one is being used, the other is clean.
 Every month, she changes out the litter boxes for a deep cleaning.
 That simply involves getting some bleach and scrubbing out the box.
 If you really want to save time and energy, you can use disposable litter boxes you can get just about anywhere.
 They come in a variety of sizes.

 If not using disposable boxes, she sprays the plastic litter box with a spray called Litter Care.
 It’s a product not very well known yet, but she thinks it really helps keeping the box clean.
 It’s an anti-stick spray that helps litter just slide off the bottom and sides of the plastic box and onto your scoop or rake.
-There are litters out there that have this kind of spray incorporated into it like Arm and Hammer’s Slide, but mom found this particular kind of litter spreads and tracks much worse than regular litter.
+There are litters out there that have this kind of spray incorporated into it but mom found this particular kind of litter spreads and tracks much worse than regular litter.

 Once you add in your litter of choice, the litter should just slide into your scoop after your cat does its business.
 You may be wondering which litter is better… scoopable litter or non-scoopable (usually clay) litter?
 It’s really up to you and your cat.
 Just remember with non-scoopable litter, while cheaper, you need to completely dump out the litter daily or every other day.